-6.5.2 The United Kingdom
+7.4.2 The United Kingdom

-The role of National Historic Ships (NHS) in maintaining the UK National Register of Historic Ships is described on page 32 where its Strategic Development Fund is also mentioned.
+The role of National Historic Ships (NHS) in maintaining the UK National Register of Historic Ships is described in Section 8.2 where its Strategic Development Fund is also mentioned.

-The Strategic Development Fund is used for surveys, temporary storage, attendance at conferences and technical events, and for rectifying what are initially small problems, (eg, re-caulking of a deck to make the boat waterproof), but that can lead to more deterioration of the vessel if not attended to.
-The grants range from £1,000 to £5,000, distributed in three tranches per year from a budget of £100,000 for 2016.
+The Strategic Development Fund is used for surveys, temporary storage, attendance at conferences and technical events, and for rectifying what are initially small problems, but which can lead to more deterioration of the vessel if not attended to; eg, recaulking of a deck to make the boat waterproof.
+The grants range from £1,000 to £5,000, distributed in three tranches per year from a budget which was £100,000 in 2016.
 Applications and reporting are managed online.
 New funding schemes are being developed by the NHS, such as bursaries for undertaking courses in boatbuilding and associated skills.

-In its role as statutory advisor to the UK Heritage Lottery Fund, NHS has overseen the distribution of over £ 150 million in the last 20 years, the major share allocated to large, historic ships such as the SS Great Britain (£ 10.5 million) and the Cutty Sark (c. £ 27 million).
+In its role as statutory advisor to the UK Heritage Lottery Fund, NHS has overseen the distribution of over £150 million in the last 20 years, the major share allocated to large, historic ships such as the SS Great Britain (£10.5 million) and the Cutty Sark (c. £27 million).